 Remarkably, this feature also works with the Nikon WR-R10 / WR-A10 wireless remote system and the SB-5000 when the SB-5000 is positioned as an off-camera flash.
 Although you can certainly control the off-camera flash power from within the camera menu or the flash menu, you can also use the exposure compensation button if you’re in a hurry to adjust the flash power.

-I’m often asked many questions about our Los Angeles studio.
+When I lived at the Brewery downtown, I was often asked many questions.
 Those curious folks include clients, other photographers, neighbors, and Brewery Art Walk attendees).
 To answer some of those questions, I’ve developed this brief list of Frequently Asked Questions (FAQ) that I hope you’ll find helpful.
 Continue reading Brewery Studio Frequently Asked Questions

 We had a little party for friends and clients this weekend so I set up a photo booth area.
 I wish I had more photos of our guests!
 To be honest, I’m sure a lot more people wanted photos but I think I was too busy saying hello to everyone and no one wanted to drag me away to take their photos.
 Anyway … no more excuses.
 Here are a few photobooth photos.
 Continue reading Brewery Studio Party Photos

-Well I finally found some time to take a few photos of our live / work studio at 678 S Ave 22 in Los Angeles!
+Well I finally found some time to take a few photos of our live / work studio!
 We’re located near downtown Los Angeles in the heart of what is known as the Los Angeles Brewery Artist Complex.
 Although there are many buildings on the property, our studio is housed in the south facing wing of the former Southern California Edison Electric Power Station #3.
 The building itself was built in 1903 and is registered as a Historic Cultural Landmark by the City of Los Angeles.
-Continue reading Brewery Studio Tour in Los Angeles
+Continue reading Brewery Studio Tour

 Last week a location scout for CSI: Miami contacted me about shooting part of an episode in our studio.
 After visits by location scouts, directors, and finally the entire production team, our space was selected for filming.
 The production crew came by on Tuesday morning to dress the set.
 On Wednesday morning at 6:00 a.m.
 I opened our gate and the crew began to enter our space.
 Continue reading Brewery Studio CSI Miami Episode